netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 The most IMPORTANT thing I learn is:

-1) NEOLOGISTIC EXTRA INTELLIGENCE is Provable and Practical - in Gemini - because of BPE (byte pair encoding).
+1) NEOLOGISTIC_EXTRA_INTELLIGENCE is Provable, Measurable, and Practical - in Gemini - because of BPE (byte pair encoding).

 2) And Gemini 3 APK Agents - is an excellent way to built it!